pabloavi/dotfiles-installer/README.md

   "ignored": [ // The files that will be ignored when installing the dotfiles
-    "/.git/", // ending with a / means that it's a directory (so it will ignore everything inside it) "/README.md", // starting with a / means that it's a relative path to the dotfiles directory root "/LICENSE",
+    "/.git/", // ending with a / means that it's a directory (so it will ignore everything inside it) "/README.md", // starting with a / means that it's a relative path to the dotfiles directory root "/LICENSE", // Ignore the file `LICENSE` in dotfiles root "/.gitignore", // Ignore all files named `.gitignore` in any folder "/.gitmodules", // Ignore all files named `.gitmodules` in any folder "/dotfiles_backup.zip", // Ignore the file `/dotfiles_backup.zip` in dotfiles root "/installer/", // Ignore all files inside `installer` directory in root (containning itself) "indent.log" // Without any /, it means it's just a file name to match; i.e. this ignores all files named `indent.log` in any folder
-    "/.gitignore",
-    "/.gitmodules",
-    "/dotfiles_backup.zip",
-    "/installer/",
-    "indent.log" // without any of those, it's just a file name (so when matched, it will ignore the file) ]
+  ]
 }
 ```